Vladimir Solovyov (TV presenter): 2022 Russian invasion of Ukraine

 Igor Albin, former Vice Governor of Saint Petersburg, wrote on his Telegram channel: "Crazy 'propagandists' will burn in hell.
 You don't scold your own in times of war, but you shouldn't be proud of them either.
 There will be no winners in a nuclear war!"
 In June 2022, Solovyov warned that the US–UK military shipments to Ukraine were seen by the Kremlin as an escalation of the conflict, saying that "I hope we'll live through this.
 If everything keeps progressing the way that it is, only a couple of mutants in Lake Baikal will survive; the rest will be destroyed in a massive nuclear strike."

 On 13 May 2022, he complained that Russian troops were being sent to Ukraine with "hopelessly obsolete weapons."
 On 18 August 2022, he suggested attacking Berlin, Paris, London and Brussels using missiles.

 On 5 October 2022, he said that some high-ranking Russian commanders should be shot by firing squad.
-Speaking of the chaotic partial mobilization, Solovyov suggested recruitment officers who call up the wrong people should either be shot or sent to the front to fight themselves.
 The clip with fabricated satirical subtitles has been circulating online purporting to show Solovyov complaining about being drafted into the Russian army as part of Putin's partial mobilization.

 On 8 October 2022, a fire broke out on the Crimean Bridge as a result of an explosion on the road part of the bridge.
 Solovyov urged retaliatory strikes across all Ukraine targeting "bridges, dams, railways, thermal power plants and other infrastructure facilities".
 He also called on Putin to reinstate Stalin's Soviet-era counter-intelligence agency SMERSH – whose motto was "Death to Spies" – to suppress any internal opposition to the war in Ukraine.

 Towards the end of November 2022, Solovyov suggested that Russia should attack Norway, since the General Secretary of NATO, Jens Stoltenberg, is a Norwegian.
 This was not taken very seriously in Norway.

 Solovyov has repeatedly called for Russia to escalate the war with nuclear strikes.
 In January 2023, he said that "life is highly overrated" and urged Russians not to fear death, saying "Why be afraid of what is inevitable?
 We'll go to heaven."

-On 12 January 2023, on his show, Solovyov casually called for Russia to launch false flag terror attacks against France and Britain.
+Solovyov criticized Israel's actions in the Gaza Strip during the Gaza war, saying "I hope the West will shut up with those statements about the brutality of the Russian army.
+You want brutality?
+Look at how the Israeli army is fighting."
+He warned of the coming "global jihad" against the West and called for Russia's alliance with the Muslim world.

+On 30 January 2024, Solovyov warned Boris Nadezhdin, the only anti-war candidate in the 2024 Russian presidential election, saying "I feel bad for Boris.
+The fool didn’t realize that he’s not being set up to run for president but for a criminal case on charges of betraying the Motherland."